Race reports 2019

 3. Günter Honert with FG Porsche GT3

-Congratulations to the three of them and of course to Robert Franicevic who received the Fairness Cup for fair driving in the A final.
-That was done by the race management and timekeeping
+Congratulations to the three winners and of course to Robert Franicevic, who received the Fairness Trophy for fair driving in the A Final.
+This was awarded by the race management and timing team.

-And after the race is before the race, the 4th run will follow shortly at the 3rd NRW Cup
+And after the race is before the race; race 4 will follow shortly at the 3rd NRW Cup.

 in Dormagen.